kopiro/tommy/README.md

 - `gif` will be optimized with `gifsicle`
 - `svg` will be optimized with `svgo`

+## Pass runtime options

+- `--src` will specify the source directory (where your assets are located)
+- `--dst` will specify the destination directory (where your assets will be generated)

 ## Configuration

 If you pass to Tommy an additional JSON file, it will be merged with initial config.